Support policies for Azure Kubernetes Service

 - For release information, see AKS release notes.

-- For information on features in preview, see AKS preview features and related projects.
+- For information on features in preview, see the AKS roadmap.

 Managed features in AKS

 Base infrastructure as a service (IaaS) cloud components, such as compute or networking components, allow you access to low-level controls and customization options.
 By contrast, AKS provides a turnkey Kubernetes deployment that gives you the common set of configurations and capabilities you need for your cluster.
 As an AKS user, you have limited customization and deployment options.
 In exchange, you don't need to worry about or manage Kubernetes clusters directly.

 With AKS, you get a fully managed control plane.
 The control plane contains all of the components and services you need to operate and provide Kubernetes clusters to end users.
 All Kubernetes components are maintained and operated by Microsoft.